Updated: August 19, 2023.

 Get prepared to analyze log files

 Here is all you need to do step by step.
-My assumption is that you have just created a JetOctopus account and have no data fresh there.
+My assumption is that you

 Let’s start by setting up JetOctopus and crawling your website.